testophobia/testophobia/README.md

 `dimensions`: (array) declare additional dimensions for a test or override existing dimensions of the same `type`

 `threshold`: (decimal) sets the strictness of the comparison (from 0 to 1) at the test level

+`clipRegion`: (object) {left/right/top/bottom} Region of the window to capture (vs. the whole window) | default null

+`actionsClipRegion`: (object) if set, along with clipRegion, will affect all of the action screenshots, while clipRegion only affects the initial test screenshot | default null

 `actions`: (array) list of interactions to perform sequentially.
 Each action is an object consisting of: